whamcloud/Online-Help/docs/Contributor_Docs/cd_intel-manager-for-lustre_Unit_Testing.md

-#  <a name="Top"></a>Running IML Unit Tests
+#  <a name="Top"></a>Running Unit Tests for [intel-manager-for-lustre](https://github.com/intel-hpdd/intel-manager-for-lustre)

 ![Unit Testing](md_Graphics/test.png)

 ## Prerequisites
-* To run the python unit tests for IML, it will be necessary to install a working version of IML.
+* To run the python unit tests for the [intel-manager-for-lustre](https://github.com/intel-hpdd/intel-manager-for-lustre) repo, it will be necessary to install a working version of IML.
     * Create a **Vagrant** virtual cluster outined here: [Install IML on a Vagrant Virtual Cluster](cd_Installing_IML_On_Vagrant.md).

     * Create a Shared Mount from the guest machine to the vagrant virtual machine.